Oh, your poor, sad patio. Not a comfy seat to be had, and that cracked concrete . . . well, it probably looked really great when disco was king.

 #9 Mix and Match Seating Instead of Buying a Patio Set

 If your outdoor furniture needs a refresh, buying a patio set isn’t the only way to go.
-You don’t need a whole set if you have a table and a chair or two that look (almost) new, but others that look a little too — uh, lived in.
+You don’t need a whole set if you have a table and a chair or two that look (almost) new, but others may look a little too — uh, lived in.
 How about that chair leg your dog, Sophie, used as a chew bone?
 That one has to go.

 Or maybe you don’t have condition problems, but you don’t want a cookie-cutter look.